Neda Shahsavari

 Neda Shahsavari (ندا شهسواری, born 21 September 1986 in Kermanshah) is an Iranian table tennis player who qualified to compete in the 2012 Summer Olympics in London.
-Through qualifying, she became the first Iranian woman to represent Iran in table tennis for the 2012 Olympic Games.
-She was born in the western city of Kermanshah and she studied physical education at university.
+Through qualifying, she became the first woman to represent Iran in table tennis for the Olympic Games.
+She was born in the city of Kermanshah and she studied physical education at university.

+Olympic

 She has also qualified to play in her second olympics, at Rio 2016.
+On May 19, 2024, after winning the Central Asia Championship, Shahsavari was able to get a quota for the 2024 Summer Olympics and go to the Olympics for the third time.